2026 Shipping Rate Changes: What You Need to Know

 |---|---|---|

-| Ignoring surcharges and dimensional impacts | Actual shipping spend grows faster than your forecast. | Track full landed shipping cost, not only published base rates. |
+| Ignoring surcharges and dimensional weight | Your actual shipping spend grows faster than your forecast, and you find out at the worst time. | Track the full label price you actually pay, not the published base rate, and right-size boxes to kill DIM charges. |

 2026 Rate Increase Response Checklist